sidpalas/devops-directive-docker-course/06-building-container-images/README.md

 3) **Heredocs syntax:** Enables multi-line commands within a Dockerfile.
 4) **Mounting secrets:** Allows for providing sensitive credentials required at build time while keeping them out of the final image.
 5) **ENTRYPOINT + CMD:** The interaction between `ENTRYPOINT` and `CMD` can be confusing.
 Depending on whether arguments are provided at runtime one or more will be used.
 See the examples by running `make run-sample-entrypoint-cmd`.
 6) **buildx (multi-architecture images):** You can use a feature called `buildx` to create images for multiple architectures from a single Dockerfile.
-This video goes into depth on that topic: https://www.youtube.com/watch?v=hWSHtHasJUI
+This video goes into depth on that topic: https://www.youtube.com/watch?v=hWSHtHasJUI.
+The `make  build-multiarch` make target demonstrates using this feature (and the images can be seen here: https://hub.docker.com/r/sidpalas/multi-arch-test/tags).